-The College should be well equipped with physical facilities to support teaching and learning, and research, and should be appropriate to and adequate for the programme's needs.
-Equally, the College should have sufficient administrative services and human support i.e. lecturers, administrators etc. It is important that the support is fit for the purpose and accessible to students.
+The University should be well equipped with physical facilities to support teaching and learning, and research, and should be appropriate to and adequate for the programme"s needs.
+Equally, the University should have sufficient administrative services and human support i.e. lecturers, administrators etc. It is important that the support is fit for the purpose and accessible to students.

-- Are there adequate physical resources available for the programme's needs? - Are there adequate academic support services to enhance the academic skills of students where necessary? - Does the programme make provision for student counseling services? - How efficient and effective is the programme administrative services in providing reliable information to students?
+- 1. Are there adequate physical resources available for the programme"s needs? - u.
+Are there adequate academic support services to enhance the academic skills of students where necessary? - ии.
+Does the programme make provision for student counseling services? - ιω.
+How efficient and effective is the programme administrative services in providing reliable information to students?